statox/statox.github.io/src/posts/p5/p5-pool.md

 Well now is the time for the balls to bounce on each other when they touch!

 And this is where the project became pretty fun because I didn't want to use a full blown physics engine, so I did mine...
 Well I did a function which bounced two circles against each other.
-The code of this function is [here on Github](https://github.com/statox/p5-pool/blob/54c4a280b4d90eb130f1c907b04f75f132f7ec93/Ball.js#L44-L115).
-It uses some workarounds and still has some bugs (sometimes the balls teleport away from each other when they touch, some times they get crazy and go off the tables) also it is not really elegant to read...
+The code of this function is [here on Github](https://github.com/statox/p5-pool/blob/54c4a280b4d90eb130f1c907b04f75f132f7ec93/Ball.js#L44-L115) (as well as the whole project).
+It uses some workarounds and still has some bugs (sometimes the balls teleport away from each others when they touch, sometimes they get crazy and go off the table) also it is not really elegant to read...
 But it works!
 (Kinda)